 Greetings, friends!
 I hope the weekend is treating you well.
 Ours has been busy, but we’ve had some downtime too.
 It’s pretty much been the perfect ratio of festive, fun, and relaxing.

 I picked up my son from college on Friday afternoon and brought him home for Christmas break.
 I made him some chocolate chip cookies and a healthy salmon dinner before we all went our separate ways for the evening.

-I attended a LOFT holiday shopping event, while David went out with friends and Caroline hosted a small party here at the house.
-Paul and Becca survived that by watching the Sixers game together.
+I attended a LOFT holiday shopping event, while D went out with friends and C hosted a small party here at the house.
+Paul and R survived that by watching the Sixers game together.
 With our son gone at college much of the time, it’s nice that one of the girls also shares that interest with Paul.

 Yesterday morning, we puttered around the house a bit before it was time for me to take the girls for haircuts, and then we came home and made peanut butter kiss cookies.